liuqiyu/react-notes/react-router/an-xu-jia-zai.md

 import Menu from './../../components/menu';
 import './app.css';

-// import Home from '../../views/home/index';
-// import Datalist from '../../views/datalist/index';
-// import About from '../../views/about/index';
-// import Clock from '../../views/clock/index';
-// import Toggle from '../../views/toggle/index';
-// import Status from '../../views/status/index';
-// import Form from '../../views/form/index';

 const loadingComponent = ({ isLoading, error }) => {
   // Handle the loading state
   if (isLoading) {